K-Yevhen/K-Yevhen/README.md

 - 🌱 I’m currently learning **Python, Django, Data Science and Machine Learning & AI.**

-- 💬 Ask me about **Whatever you want**
+- 💬 Ask me about **Whatever you want.**

-- 🧳 I have a passion for traveling ✈️ and exploring 🌎 everything on my wa.
+- 🧳 I have a passion for traveling ✈️ and exploring 🌎 everything on my way.

 - ⛩️ I am interesting in Japanese Culture/History and Korean Cuisine🥢.